rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-containers.md

   </TabItem>
 </Tabs>

-4. Start a proxy container to forward traffic to the oroginal container.
+4. Start a proxy container to forward traffic to the original container.

 <Tabs groupId="container-runtime">
   <TabItem value="nerdctl" default>